rohan-paul/Collection-of-Angular-Notes-Use_cases-Best_practices/rx-js/pipe-function-1.md

-First note, that the concepts pipe in the context of Angular and RxJS
+First note the difference between concepts pipe in the context of Angular and RxJS

 We have pipes concept in Angular and pipe() function in RxJS.